MitPandya/ProjectManagementBot/SERVICE.md

 ### Screen cast
-The screencast has been uploaded where all the bot interactions are shown allow with their effect on Trello : [Link](https://www.youtube.com/watch?v=jvNUr7_CCwU)
+The screencast has been uploaded where all the bot interactions are shown alongwith their effect on Trello : [Link](https://www.youtube.com/watch?v=jvNUr7_CCwU)

 ### Task Tracking
 To summarize all the issues with weekly progress, we have created a [WORKSHEET.md](https://github.ncsu.edu/dgupta9/ProManBot/blob/master/WORKSHEET.md) file which is subdivided into Weeks and Use Cases.